 Damaged or loose wiring

 Check to see that the wiring is in good condition and is tight.
 Look out for breaks and char marks.
-Some wires could be short, while others could be burnt!
+Some wires could be short, while others could be burned!

 When two wires touch when they aren’t supposed to or when a hot wire touches a ground wire, a surge may be triggered.
 To know the offending wires, you may have to disconnect each component at a time to isolate the culprit.
 In this case, you may need to replace some wires.
 And wiring connectors that are broken or loose may need to be replaced.

-Often if water flow is slow due to a clog, the heater will start to get too hot.
+Often if water flow is slow due to a clog in the lines or filter, the heater will start to get too hot.
 When this happens, as a safety measure, it can trip the breaker.

-Now it may not trip the disconnect breaker.
-It could simply trip the breaker in your control box.
+Now it may not trip the GFCI breaker.
+It could simply trip the breaker in your control pack.
 In that case, you simply have to press the small red reset button on the control box.

 However, DON’T do that until you know why it tripped and have fixed it.